beetbox/beets/docs/plugins/export.rst

     - **method**: Can be either "xml", "html" or "text" (default is "xml")

-    - **short_empty_elements**: Controls the formatting of elements that contain no content.
-If True (the default), they are emitted as a single self-closed tag, otherwise they are emitted as a pair of start/end tags.

 These options match the options from the `Python json module`_.

 .. _Python json module: https://docs.python.org/2/library/json.html#basic-usage